Estimated median graduate earnings based on publicly available data.

-University of Connecticut-Avery Point is a public located in Groton, Connecticut.
+University of Connecticut-Avery Point is a Public University located in Groton, Connecticut.
 The university enrolls approximately 454 students.
 It has a graduation rate of 61.6%, reflecting its student outcomes.

-Graduates of University of Connecticut-Avery Point earn a median salary of $73,997 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of Connecticut-Avery Point graduates 64% above the national median.
+Graduates of University of Connecticut-Avery Point earn a median salary of $73,997 per year 10 years after starting college.
+This puts University of Connecticut-Avery Point graduates 64% above the US national average of $45,000.

 Tuition at University of Connecticut-Avery Point is $18,140 for in-state students and $40,808 for out-of-state students.
 The average net price after financial aid is $13,807 per year.